 Our securities specialists provide their clients with long-term professional support.

-Your personal investment adviser is in constant contact with you and offer solutions that take into account your personal risk profile.
+Your personal investment adviser is at your disposal and can offer investment advice tailored to your personal risk profile.

 - No restriction on in-house products (e.g. about funds or bonds)